zanshin/jtoh-bash/README.md

 appropriately.

 Execute `jtoh.sh`.
 It in turns executes the other scripts as necessary.
 As each posting is migrated it is placed in the `after` directory.
-At the end of the process some statistics are displayed.
+AS the files are processed a counter is displayed to show progress.

 ## Scripts
 The following scripts are included.